dazuma/toys/toys/docs/guide.md

     flag :age, accept: Integer, default: 21

-If you pass a flag multiple times on the command line, by default the last appearance of the flag will take effect.
-That is, for the flag:
+If you pass a flag multiple times on the command line, by default the *last* appearance of the flag will take effect.
+That is, suppose you define this flag:

     flag :shout, "--[no-]shout"

-If you pass `--shout --no-shout`, then the value of the `:shout` option will be `false`.
-In other words, a flag *sets* its option value, replacing any previous value.
-You may change this behavior also, by providing a **handler**.
+Now if you pass `--shout --no-shout`, then the value of the `:shout` option will be `false`, i.e. the last value set on the command line.
+This is because a flag *sets* its option value, replacing any previous value.
+You may change this behavior by providing a **handler**.

 A handler is a proc that governs what a flag does to its option value.
 It takes two arguments, the new value given, and the previously set value (which might be the default value if this is the first appearance of the flag), and returns the new value that should be set.
-So effectively, the default behavior is equivalent to a handler of `proc { | val, _prev| val }`.
+So effectively, the default behavior is equivalent to the following handler:

+    flag :shout, "--[no-]shout", handler: proc { | val, _prev| val }

 For example, most tools automatically get a "--verbose" flag.
 This flag may appear any number of times, and each appearance increases the verbosity.
 The